anebout/prelicit/docs/method.md

 Respondents again choose between an uncertain prospect and a certain monetary amount.
-However, the composition of the urn is unknown: respondents know the set of possible colors and outcomes but do not know how many balls of each color are contained in the urn.
+However, the composition of the urn is unknown: respondents know the set of possible colors and associated outcomes but do not know how many balls of each color are contained in the urn.

-As a result, the probability of receiving each monetary outcome is not known.
+As a result, the probabilities of the possible monetary outcomes are not known.

-The certain comparison amount is adjusted adaptively to identify an interval containing the certainty equivalent of the ambiguous prospect.
+The certain comparison amount is adjusted adaptively to identify an interval containing the respondent's equivalent valuation of the ambiguous prospect.

 The design can vary which colors generate the high and low outcomes while holding the basic choice environment constant.
 This makes it possible to